-This regulation was the basis for the design of the National Strategy for Basic Social Security (ENSSB), which began in 2009 and was finalised in 2010 with technical support from the ILO.
+the scope, structure and benefits of the noncontributive basic social protection system.
+This Regulation was the basis for the design of the National Strategy for Basic Social Security (ENSSB), which commenced in 2009 and was finalised in 2010 with technical support from the ILO.

-The design of the National Strategy for Basic Social Security (ENSSB) was a participatory process, characterised by extensive inter and intra-ministerial consultations, including the provincial level.
+The design of the National Strategy for Basic Social Security (ENSSB) was a participatory process, characterised by extensive inter and intra Ministerial consultations, including at the provincial level.
 According to Elsa Alfai, "ILO did very well when it invited other partners like UNICEF, WFP, and bilateral partners already working with us, to build the strategy."
 In addition to development partners, the Ministries of Education and Health, and civil society organisations working with the elderly, children, women and people with disabilities, also participated in the design phase.
 "During that process, the key stakeholders began to move in the same direction.
-It fostered greater understanding of social protection and enabled the development of the system," says Olívia Faite, Head of the Social Assistance Department, INAS.
+It fostered greater understanding of social protection and enabled the development of the system," reflects Olívia Faite, Head of the Social Assistance Department, INAS.

-▶ 2010: Approval of the National Strategy for Basic Social Security (2010-2014), Fiscal Space and Capacity Development
+► 2010: Approval of the National Strategy for Basic Social Security (2010-2014), Fiscal Space and Capacity Development

 In 2010, policy-makers in Mozambique became increasingly interested in social protection as an instrument for poverty reduction and inclusive growth, as a result of both national and international factors.
-First, the Third National Poverty Assessment results, published during that year, showed that despite high rates of sustained economic growth, the absolute poverty rate had stagnated at 54.7% (MPD, 2010).
+First, the Third National Poverty Assessment results, published during this year, showed that despite high rates of sustained economic growth, the absolute poverty rate had stagnated at 54.7% (MPD, 2010).
 This highlighted the need for more inclusive growth.
-Secondly, rising prices as a result of the global food and fuel crisis led to an uprising by the urban poor.
+Second, rising prices as a result of the global food and fuel crisis led to an uprising by the urban poor.
 "We faced social pressures to respond more efficiently to the problems of more vulnerable groups.
-Although we had already implemented programmes, there was a call for stronger and broader ones.
+Although we had already implemented programmes, there was a call for stronger, broader programmes.
 That opportunity led us to analyse, in a much deeper way, what we were doing", recalls Elsa Alfai, MMAS.
 "The Prime Minister contacted the ILO and the IMF to discuss the role of social protection in mitigating the impacts of the food and fuel crisis.
 This created a very important opening; several Government leaders began to better understand the concepts and the positive impact that social protection could have in improving people's lives".

 Development partners, in collaboration with the IMF, stepped up advocacy efforts to increase state budget allocations for social protection.
-The collaboration with the IMF facilitated the dialogue between MMAS and the MoF, and strengthened the joint advocacy interventions of the Government and its partners, says UNICEF's Chief of Child Protection, Mayke Huijbregts.
+The collaboration with the IMF facilitated the dialogue between MMAS and the MoF, and strengthened the joint advocacy interventions of the Government and its partners, recalls UNICEF's Chief of Child Protection Section, Mayke Huijbregts.
 Government officials were invited to participate in exchange visits, workshops and seminars in countries throughout Africa and Latin America, where social protection systems were more established.
-According to MMAS officials, through these exchanges, national decision-makers became aware of the potential impact of social protection in responding to poverty and vulnerability, which in turn created political space for the expansion of the social protection system.
-As Eleásara Antunes, Gender and Social Protection Specialist of EKN reflects "these exchanges would not have had the same effect if the social protection sector had not developed the tools in previous years."
+According to MMAS officials, through these exchanges national decision-makers became aware of the potential impact of social protection in responding to poverty and vulnerability, which in turn created political space for the expansion of the social protection system.
+As Eleásara Antunes,